microsoft/pxt-adafruit/docs/courses/maker/projects/servo-box.md

 ## Materials

-See the Maker Tools and Techniques Chapter for more details on materials.
+See the [Maker Tools and Techniques](/courses/maker/general/maker-tools-techniques) chapter for more details on materials.

 * Cardboard box – a shoe box works well
 * Popsicle sticks